-Each of these dynamics can produce the familiar error structure of false positives (the officer thought the unarmed person was armed) or false negatives (the officer thought the armed person was unarmed).231 But in the context of a person experiencing a mental health crisis, the officer's thinking may be further challenged by the complexity of the behaviors of the suspect and the associated complications of the risk assessment.
+Each of these dynamics can produce the familiar error structure of false positives (the officer thought the unarmed person was armed).231 But in the context of a person experiencing a mental health crisis, the officer's thinking may be further challenged by the complexity of the behaviors of the suspect and the associated complications of the risk assessment.
 This may be particularly true when an unarmed suspect makes sudden gestures or unfamiliar movements-as in the case of Saheed Vassell-that complicate that risk assessment.
 Taylor further extends the typology to distinguish errors that result from a misdiagnosis of risk.232 Misdiagnosis errors suggest that shootings can occur as mistakes of fact or as mistakes produced by erroneous risk estimation.
 This latter type of error is perhaps most prone to the priming and stereotyping that short-circuit deliberative processes and that, with their fear-inducing features, can lead to shooting errors.
 Professor David Klinger describes both perceptual processes and decisional processes that may lead to a shooting: